vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 R^2 = \frac{SS_R}{SS_T} = 1 - \frac{SS_E}{SS_T}
 $$

-Interestingly, in SLR, the test for the significance of the regression is the same as the test for whether the slope $\beta_1$ is zero, albeit using a different test statistic.
-The test is as follows:
+Once we have acquired the coefficient of determination, we will conduct the test for model utility as follows:
 * Hypotheses: $H_0: \beta_1 = 0 | \beta_0$ versus $H_0: \beta_1 \neq 0 | \beta_0$.
 We can interpret $H_0$ as we are assuming that our model is as good as the intercept-only model.
 * Test statistic: the test statistic follows the F-distribution with $1$ d.o.f in the numerator and $n-2$ d.o.f. in the denominator, and it is given as: